United States Secretary of Commerce

 The United States secretary of commerce (SecCom) is the head of the United States Department of Commerce.
 The secretary serves as the principal advisor to the president of the United States on all matters relating to commerce.
-The secretary reports directly to the president and is a statutory member of Cabinet of the United States.
+The secretary reports directly to the president and is a statutory member of the Cabinet of the United States.
 The secretary is appointed by the president, with the advice and consent of the United States Senate.
-The secretary of commerce is concerned with promoting American businesses and industries; the department states its mission to be "to foster, promote, and develop the foreign and domestic commerce".
+The secretary of commerce is responsible for promoting American businesses and industries.
+The department states its mission as 'to foster, promote, and develop the foreign and domestic commerce of the United States'.

 Until 1913, there was one secretary of commerce and labor, uniting this department with the United States Department of Labor, which is now headed by a separate United States secretary of labor.

-Secretary of Commerce is a Level I position in the Executive Schedule with an annual salary of US$221,400, as of January 2021.
+The secretary of commerce is a Level I position in the Executive Schedule with an annual salary of US$221,400, as of January 2021.

-The current secretary of commerce is former Governor of Rhode Island Gina Raimondo, who was sworn in on March 3, 2021.
+The current secretary of commerce is Howard Lutnick.